arram-phd/portfolio/docs/_sources/Plaque_assay.rst.txt

 .. figure:: images/Plaque_assay/well5_merge.PNG

     Mammary epithelial cells (blue) stained with an antibody recognizing HMGB1 (green).
-9 x 9 stiched image of 20X images captured on a Nikon Ti-2 eclipse fluorescence microscope by Illechukwu Agu
+9 x 9 stiched image of 20X images captured on a Nikon Ti-2 eclipse fluorescence microscope by Ilechukwu Agu

 During paracine signaling, cells send receive ligands that trigger gene expression responses.
-As a result, express proteins in groups or "clusters" where nearby cells express a certain protein, while others do not.
+As a result, cells express proteins in groups or "clusters" where nearby cells express a certain protein, while others do not.

 Quantification of these clusters tranditionally require manual identification and drawing of the outlines for each cluster.
 This is a time intensitve method and requires painstaking effort by the researhcer.